Audi Q2 review

 Overview

-If you’re looking to combine a ‘premium’ badge with a raised driving position, the Audi Q2 is one of the best small SUVs out there.
+If you’re looking to combine a premium badge with a raised driving position, the Audi Q2 is still one of the more appealing small SUVs out there (despite its age).
 While almost all rival brands kick off their SUV ranges with something the next size up, the Q2 is most definitely city sized.

-With a wide range of good engines, a beautifully built interior and plenty of options to make the exterior and interior of your car as individual as you like, the Q2 is still a very attractive car to buyers who want to stand out without having to sacrifice practicality or usability.
+With a wide range of punchy, if conventional engines, a well-made interior and plenty of options to make the exterior and interior of your car as individual as you like, the Q2 is still a very attractive car to buyers who want to stand out without having to sacrifice practicality or usability.

-The Audi Q2 is a compact SUV and at less than 4.2m in length, it’s considerably shorter than an Audi A3 Sportback or Q3.
-So don’t expect the laws of physics to have been stretched too much by Audi’s engineers — it’s roomy enough in the front, but there are compromises in the rear.
+The Audi Q2 is a compact SUV and, at less than 4.2m in length, it’s considerably shorter than an Audi A3 Sportback or Q3.
+Don’t expect the laws of physics to have been stretched too much by Audi’s engineers — it’s roomy enough in the front, but there are compromises in the rear.

 If you only occasionally carry rear-seat passengers, then it’s likely to fit your needs.
-Two adults can fit back there, but there is less room for legs and heads than you’ll find in larger SUVs.
+We found that two adults can fit back there, but there is less room for legs and heads than you’ll find in larger SUVs.
 All but the most long-legged children should be fine, however.

 Luggage and boot space